argael/ui-boilerplate/README.md

 # Simple Frontend Boilerplate

+I use this tools to prepare my Twig views on larger project.
+I still must add compilation tools and folder structure for JS and CSS.

 ## The App

 Use Docker to point the `public` folder or start internal PHP server :